doctorfree/nvim-lazyman/README.md

 The [Lazyman Wiki](https://github.com/doctorfree/nvim-lazyman/wiki) includes a list of the
 [Mason installed packages](https://github.com/doctorfree/nvim-lazyman/wiki/Mason-Installed)
-in the `lazyman/Lazyman` Neovim configuration.
+in the `nvim-Lazyman` Neovim configuration.

 ### Packer